 But this is about more than stats.
 This is about the fact that there's room on the page to write a range of characters that are diverse in background and experiences.

 That kids can get to see the world through different lenses.
 Some that mirror their lives or aspects of their lives.
 Others that don't.

 In Happy Harper, kids can see the world without fear.
-They can be encouraged to feed their curiosity through exploration, learning, and bonding.
+They can be encouraged to feed their curiosity through imagination, learning, and bonding.

 Pre-gentrified Brooklyn was the Brooklyn of nightmares for gentrified Brooklyn.
 Yet plenty of families raised happy and healthy kids (like me) who thrived despite the challenges.
 Brooklyn was a fun place to grow up...a great place to explore.

 As my mother is the unofficial MTA Queen, we were always going on some adventure that involved a combination of buses, trains, and our feet.
 When we were short on tokens (or later, had an empty MetroCard) we’d keep our exploration to the long blocks of Flatbush avenue knowing that we could always jump on a 'dollar van'.
 These vans were (still are) driven by young Black—mostly Black Caribbean—entrepreneurs who saw a market for providing cheaper transportation for those who couldn’t afford MTA prices.